spostnik/GoalGuessing/README.md

 # GoalGuessing

-App uses prediction model to guess foorball game outcomes based on statistics.
+App uses prediction model to guess football game outcomes based on statistics.

-Answer to test from potential employer.
+(Answer to test problem from potential employer).

 Log:
 1) Works only for small number of total goals, bug in probability normaliztion yet to be found.
 20-Apr-2021